Jer1911/Portfolio/README.md

 # Portfolio - Jeremy Ecker

 This repository contains code taken from my private repositories, in order to provide employers with a representative sample of different types of applications I have written and contributed to.

 The code is organized into folders based on discipline:

+MAZEFIGHTER - Javascript game based on RotJS.
+This is a work in progress and likely to change frequently.

 WEB_DEV_DEVOPS_AUTOMATION - An example of a project I successfully completed and deployed at my current job.